-Why Your Six-Pack Matters—Even if It's Hidden Under a Keg
+Why Your Six-Pack Matters—Even if It's Hidden Under a Keg!

 In a previous article, I mentioned the case of a lady with severe diabetes and dangerously high blood sugar levels.
 The KineDek was recommended by her specialist because she was exercise intolerant, and couldn't do any other form of exercise.